Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Introduction

-Building on these findings, we propose~\name, a training-free frame selection framework for LMM that adapts its strategy based on query type.
-The framework first employs an LLM to classify a given query as either global or localized.
+Building on these findings, we propose~\name, a training-free frame selection framework for LMM that adapts its overall strategy based on the specific query type.
+The framework first employs an LLM to automatically classify a given query as either global or localized.
 For global queries, standard uniform sampling is employed.
-For localized queries, a multi-stage pipeline is initiated.
+For localized queries, a highly targeted multi-stage pipeline is initiated.
 This pipeline begins with our proposed \textit{Content-Adaptive Frame Selection}, a method that leverages pairwise frame similarity based on DINO features~\cite{oquab2024dinov2learningrobustvisual} to select a set of semantically representative~\keyframes.
-Subsequently, the LMM itself is utilized to score these~\keyframes, assigning a relevance reward based on their estimated utility in answering the query.
-Guided by this reward distribution, a video refinement process identifies and merges the most relevant video segments into a condensed representation.
-Finally, this refined video is uniformly sampled to get the input frames for the LMM, ensuring that inference is concentrated on the most pertinent temporal segments.
+Subsequently, the LMM itself is then utilized to score these~\keyframes, assigning a relevance reward based on their estimated utility in answering the query.
+Guided by this reward distribution, a video refinement process identifies and merges the most visually relevant video segments into a more condensed representation.
+Finally, this refined video is uniformly sampled to get the input frames for the LMM, ensuring that final inference is concentrated on the most pertinent temporal segments.